GeezerGeek/PyVHDL/README.md

 ## Documentation

-View the documentation for PyVHDL at ReadTheDocs.
+View the documentation for PyVHDL at [ReadTheDocs](http://pyvhdl-docs.readthedocs.io/en/latest/).

 ## Installation

-See the installation section of the documentation at ReadTheDocs.
+See the installation section of the documentation at [ReadTheDocs](http://pyvhdl-docs.readthedocs.io/en/latest/).
+.

 ## Contribute